pypeit/PypeIt/doc/collate1d.rst

 coadded output files, and can create archive directories suitable for ingest into KOA.

+Grouping can be done by sky coordinates if available, or by pixel coordinates.
+Coadding is done using flux calibrated spectra when available.

 Fluxing is planned to be added in a future release.

 Usage